 To match the non-detections, as these signify the maximum flux density at that epoch, we find that the density would have to be lower at $\sim 2 \times 10^{-20}\,{\rm g\,cm^{-3}}$ ($\dot{M}=2.5 \times 10^{-3} \rm{M_{\odot}}yr^{-1} $ based on the radius of the CSM at 525 days).
 We can also find a lower limit on the mass-loss rate in the scenario where the non-detection is solely due to external FFA due to highly dense CSM.
 We find $\dot{M} \gtrsim 0.8 \ \mathrm{M_{\odot}\,yr^{-1}}$ \citep{Weiler_1986}.
 This seems highly unlikely based on the early values measured, and the needed $\rm{K_{2}}$ would be 3 orders of magnitude higher than the best-fit values at early times (requiring an increase by 3 orders of magnitude in density that would surely have been seen in the X-ray observation at 542 days).
 We thus do not report any other lower limits as the same logic applies at all other epochs with non-detections.
 From the GMRT observation at 256 days, we found $\dot{M}<7 \times 10^{-3} \rm{M_{\odot}\,yr^{-1}}$.
-This limit is not as constraining as it is roughly the same as prior measured values, and thus we cannot say whether this indicates a change in CSM density.
+This limit is not as constraining as it is roughly the same as prior measured values, and thus we cannot say whether this indicates a change in progenitor mass loss.
 We determine an upper limit at early epochs to the mass-loss rate using the same procedure described above, based on the non-detection at 6 days post-explosion.
 We find a density upper limit of $3 \times 10^{-15} \mathrm{g\,cm^{-3}}$ corresponding to 0.4 $\mathrm{M_{\odot}\,yr^{-1}}$.
 This is consistent with the mass-loss rate measured with optical models by \citet{Dong_2024}.
 We add a point from this shock breakout model with CSM interaction developed by \citet{Dong_2024} to Figure \ref{fig:ML} for an early constraint on CSM density.
 We display all mass-loss and density limits in Figure \ref{fig:ML}.

-We note that with some steepening towards an $r^{-3}$ profile, the late-time non-detection is more consistent with the expected value.
+With some steepening towards an $r^{-3}$ profile, the late-time non-detection is more consistent with the expected value.
 It is thus possible that we are actually still observing a CSM with a steeper profile, but in this case, the mass-loss would still have been quite low ($< 10^{-4} \ \rm{M_{\odot}\,yr^{-1}}$at phases $\gtrsim$7 years pre-explosion).